top of page

 Andisabe in East -

-Large NP with rain forest lemurs ; Common Brown Lemurs, Grey Bamboo Lemurs, Black and White Ruffed Lemurs, Diademed Sifaka, Red Belled Lemurs.
+Large NP with rain forest lemurs ; Indri, Common Brown Lemurs, Grey Bamboo Lemurs, Black and White Ruffed Lemurs, Diademed Sifaka, Red Belled Lemurs.

 Nocturnal; aye-aye, Mouse Lemur, Fat Tailed Dwarf Lemur, Wooly Lemur.

 4hr drive using Mada Rent a Car that includes driver $65 a day.
-Stay at Mantadia Lodge.

 Guides required and supplied at the park entrances - around $10-20 a day.

 Early morning - Parc Villageous.
-Indri Lemur, aye-aye
+Indri Lemur, aye-aye.

-7-9 - nocturnal Mitisinjo or Villageous.
+7-9 - nocturnal Parc Mitisinjo

 Mandrare River Camp in Ifotaka,